 J.K.
 Rowling is the creator of the Harry Potter fantasy series, one of the most popular book and film franchises in history.

-- Earning $480m in three years for her first three Harry Potter books.
+- Earned $480m in three years for her first three Harry Potter books

 Lessons for your store

-- Don’t stop after your first success – Rowling has continued to write books even after making millions.
+- Don’t stop after you achieve success – Rowling has continued to write books even after making millions

-- Don’t stop after rejection – Rowling was let down by several publishers before being taken on.
+- Don’t let rejection stop you – Rowling was let down by several publishers before being taken on

 - Look for inspiration everywhere – Rowling found her multi-million pound inspiration on a train.